History of the Jews in France: 20th century

 The relatively small Jewish community was based in Paris, and very well established in the city's business, financial, and intellectual elite.
 A third of Parisian bankers were Jewish, led by the Rothschild family, which also played a dominant role in the well organized Jewish community.
 Many of the most influential French intellectuals were nominally Jewish, including Henri Bergson, Lucien Lévy-Bruhl and Emile Durkheim.
 The Dreyfus affair to some degree rekindled their sense of being Jewish.
-Jews were prominent in art and culture, typified by such artists as Modigliani, Soutine, and Chagall.
+Jews were prominent in art and culture, holding special prominence in the École de Paris art movement, typified by such artists as Modigliani, Pascin, Frenel, Soutine, and Chagall.
 The Jews considered themselves fully assimilated into French culture, for them Judaism was entirely a matter of religious belief, with minimal ethnic or cultural dimensions.

 By the time Dreyfus was fully exonerated in 1906, antisemitism declined sharply and it declined again during the First World War, as a nation was aware that many Jews died fighting for France.
 The antisemitic newspaper La Libre Parole closed in 1924, and the former anti-Dreyfusard Maurice Barrès included Jews among France's "spiritual families".

 After 1900, a wave of Jewish immigrants arrived, mostly fleeing the pogroms of Eastern Europe.
 The flow temporarily halted during World War I but resumed afterwards.
 The long-established, heavily assimilated Jewish population by 1920 was now only a third of the French Jewish population.
 It was overwhelmed by new immigrants and the restoration of Alsace-Lorraine.
 About 200,000 immigrants arrived, 1900 to 1939, mostly Yiddish-speakers from Russia and Poland as well as German-speaking Jews who fled the Nazi regime after 1933.
 The historic base of traditional Judaism was in Alsace-Lorraine, which was recovered by France in 1918.

 The new arrivals got along poorly with the established elite Jewish community.
 They did not want to assimilate, and they vigorously supported such new causes, especially Zionism and communism.
 The Yiddish influx and the Jewishness of the Popular Front's leader Léon Blum contributed to a revival of antisemitism in the 1930s.
 Conservative writers such as Paul Morand, Pierre Gaxotte, Marcel Jouhandeau, and the leader of Action française Charles Maurras denounced Jews.
 Perhaps the most violent antisemitic writer was Louis-Ferdinand Céline, who wrote, "I feel myself very friendly to Hitler, and to all Germans, whom I feel to be my brothers....
 Our real enemies are Jews and Masons", and "Yids are like bedbugs".
 By 1937, even mainstream French conservatives and socialists, not previously associated with antisemitism, denounced the alleged Jewish influence pushing the country into a "Jewish war" against Nazi Germany.
 The new intensity of antisemitism facilitated the extremism of the Vichy regime after 1940.